 Can parents or guardians attend?

 Yes, and we will have audience seating available in the competition rooms.
 Please let us know if you will have extra parents or guardians attending the free lunch on the Participant Information Form.
 There is a limit of two parents/guardians per team member for the lunch.

 What if our school is really far from Greencastle?

 If your school is located more than two and a half hours driving distance away from Greencastle and DePauw, the Prindle Institute will provide between 3-4 guestrooms at an area hotel per school.
 This accommodation will be available for the night before the competition, Friday, January 31, 2020.

 What happens if the weather conditions are poor?

 Prindle Institute staff will contact the coaches on the morning of the event with instructions if there is a significant weather event.
 The makeup date is February 8, 2020.

 Where do I park?

-For check-in and the preliminary rounds, please park along College Street in front of the Percy L. Julian Math and Science Building (602 S. College St.) or in the parking lot behind the building.
+For check-in and the preliminary rounds, please park in the parking lot behind the Percy L. Julian Math and Science Building (602 S. College St.).
+Parking is also available just across the street from that lot in the Peeler Building parking lot (10 W Hanna St.).
 Lunch and the final rounds will be held at The Janet Prindle Institute for Ethics (2961 W. Co Rd.
 225 S.).
 Park in the lot to the immediate right of the entrance gate.
 Directions from Julian to Prindle will be available the day of the competition.